 Your health plan can cover teleservices, including in your home.
 HHSC has encouraged health plans to use this option when responding to COVID-19.

 For people enrolled in the waiver programs, HHSC has also authorized certain services to be provided via telehealth, including some professional and specialized therapy and nursing services.

-Medical office visit co-payments for all CHIP members for services provided from March 13, 2020, through June 30, 2020 are waived.
+Medical office visit co-payments are waived for all CHIP members for services provided from March 13, 2020 through Oct.
+31, 2021.

 Co-payments are not required for covered services delivered via telemedicine or telehealth to CHIP members.

 Beginning Aug.1, 2021 pharmacies will no longer provide early refills.

 In-Home Service Delivery

 You or your legally authorized representative (LAR) should talk to your in-home care provider, service coordinator or case manager about what to do if your provider can’t come to work because they are sick.
 You or your LAR should: